FAQ's and myth-busting Background information about One Somerset

 Covid-19 remains our number one priority.
 Every day, 24-7.
 SCC has been rightly praised for the leading role it has taken alongside the NHS to combat Covid-19.
 SCC is also at the forefront of helping with the vaccine role out.
 But all councils across Somerset have been able to progress with other work too and for SCC that includes looking ahead too.

 “New unitary councils never deliver the savings promised”

 Unitary councils have a great record on delivering promised savings (see the EY report for the CCN, 2016).
-Our detailed business case will spell out exactly where these savings will be found.
+Our detailed business case sets out exactly where these savings will be delivered.
 In some instances, savings have exceeded forecasts (Cornwall and Wiltshire are local examples) – we are confident that will be the case here in Somerset too.